oliversturm/dx-connect-winforms-grid-to-dotnetcore-service/README.md

 The backend project is called *DataService* and it was created using the standard ASP.NET Core WebAPI template.
 There are two endpoint handlers in the service, one to generate some test data and the other to query data.

-The second handler, at the URL /data/OrderItems, accepts several optional parameters to support the `skip`, `take`, and `sort` features.
-The code queries data from the Entity Framework Core database context, and uses the standard `IQueryable<T>` based helpers to implement data shaping functionality.
-The `TotalCount` field is returned together with the data and is used on the client side to determine how much data is available to query.
+The second handler, at the URL /data/OrderItems, accepts several optional parameters to support `skip`, `take`, and `sort` features.
+The code queries data from the Entity Framework Core database context and uses the standard `IQueryable<T>` based helpers to implement data shaping functionality.
+The `TotalCount` field is returned together with the data and is used on the client side to determine the total amount of data available for the request.

 ```csharp
 app.MapGet("/data/OrderItems", async (